DhyanICT/Spark_Homes_Developer/README.md

 ## AI usage note

-AI assistance was used only to generate boilerplate code.
-The data model, feature decisions, implementation logic, verification, and final writeup were completed based on my understanding of the contest brief and price list.
+AI assistance was used to synthesize the brief into a static implementation plan, produce the initial code, and generate the one-page writeup.
+The data model, feature decisions, and verification pass were kept tied to the provided contest brief and price list.